Killercodes/CanvasJs/docs/What-is-a-closure.md

 alert(incrementClickCount);
 ```
-In the Example 4 above, in the alert function we are calling the variable incrementClickCount without parentheses.
-At this point, when you invoke, you get the inner anonymous function expression in the alert.
-The outer self-invoking anonymous function run only once and sets clickCount variable to 0, and returns the inner function expression.
+In the Example 4 above, in the `alert` function we are calling the variable` incrementClickCount` without parentheses.
+At this point, when you invoke, you get the inner anonymous function expression in the `alert`.
+The outer self-invoking anonymous function run only once and sets `clickCoun`t variable to `0`, and returns the inner function expression.

-Whereas inner function has access to clickCount variable.
-Now every time we click the button, the inner function increments the clickCount variable.
-The important point to keep in mind is that no other script on the page has access to clickCount variable.
-The only way to change the clickCount variable is thru incrementClickCount function.
+Whereas inner function has access to `clickCount` variable.
+Now every time we click the button, the inner function increments the `clickCount` variable.
+The important point to keep in mind is that no other script on the page has access to `clickCount` variable.
+The only way to change the `clickCount` variable is thru `incrementClickCount` function.